 However, unlike young women, some of the factors giving rise to distorted body image in middle-age emerge from naturally occurring age-related processes.
-These include an increase in body weight/fat distribution due to the menopause and a decrease in muscle mass, which may also be side effects of different medications (Davis et al., 2012; Genazzani &

-168 Gambacciani, 2006; Tchkonia et al., 2010; Vanina et al., 2002).
-As a result of these natural 169 occurring age-related changes in their body shape, middle-aged women may exert more of a 170 need for slimmer weight control to be classed as 'attractive', as they still show attentiveness 171 towards their bodily appearance (Lewis & Cachelin, 2001; McCabe et al., 2007; Pruis & 172 Janowsky, 2010).
-Linked to the need to maintain a thinner body size, Marcus and colleagues 173 (2007) have identified an increase in the number of middle-aged women being diagnosed 174 with an EDs i.e., 175 out of 589 Middle-aged women of various ethnicities reported having 175 an ED, predominately AN.
+These include an increase in body weight/fat distribution due to the menopause and a decrease in muscle mass, which may also be side effects of different medications (Davis et al. 2012; Genazzani and Gambacciani 2006; Tchkonia et al. 2010; Vanina et al. 2002).
+As a result of these natural occurring age-related changes in their body shape, middle-aged women may exert more of a need for slimmer weight control to be classed as 'attractive', as they still show attentiveness towards their bodily appearance (Lewis and Cachelin 2001; McCabe et al. 2007; Pruis and Janowsky 2010).
+Linked to the need to maintain a thinner body size, Marcus et al. (2007) have identified an increase in the number of middle-aged women being diagnosed with an ED, i.e. 175 out of 589 middle-aged women of various ethnicities reported having an ED, predominately AN.

-Furthermore, although several studies suggest body image in younger women is more susceptible to societal influence to attain a slim physique than in older women (Lewis & Cachelin, 2001), others reported that societal influence is also a predictor of body dissatisfaction, drive for thinness, and body shape concerns in older women (Pruis & Janowsky, 2010).
-This suggests that societal influence is an important factor in the development and maintenance of negative attitudes towards body image of older women, and that it may be pertinent to understanding body image in this age group.
+Furthermore, although several studies suggest that body image in younger women is more susceptible to societal influence to attain a slim physique than in older women (Lewis and Cachelin 2001), others reported that societal influence is also a predictor of body dissatisfaction, drive for thinness and body shape concerns in older women (Pruis and Janowsky 2010).
+This suggests that societal influence is an important factor in the development and maintenance of negative attitudes towards body image of older women and that it may be pertinent to understanding body image in this age group.

 Put together, findings like these suggest the need for further research specifically targeting middle-aged women.
-By shedding light on the perceptual mechanisms and women's attitudes and feelings towards their body shape, it might be possible to provide further insight into the predictive factors that may trigger, maintain and exacerbate symptoms in those psychiatric conditions characterised by body image disturbances (e.g., EDs and Body Dysmorphic Disorders) and hopefully contribute to the development of novel individualised body image treatments in lifespan.
+By shedding light on the perceptual mechanisms and women's attitudes and feelings towards their body shape, it might be possible to provide further insight into the predictive factors that may trigger, maintain and exacerbate symptoms in those psychiatric conditions characterized by body image disturbances (e.g. EDs and body dysmorphic disorders) and hopefully contribute to the development of novel individualized body image treatments in lifespan.